modcomlearning/medilabDashboard/README.md

 ![Alt text](image-8.png)

 ### Step 9
-In this step, we will retrieve the nurse saved, Open/Create Nurses.jsx and write below code.
+In this step, we will retrieve the nurses saved, Open/Create Nurses.jsx and write below code.

         // Import
         import { useEffect } from "react"